UfukTanriverdi8/cfe-research-project/cfe_overview.md

     In this step, we will ask GPT to generate the ideal set of plausible but incorrect alternatives for each question.
 This will serve as a reference point for evaluating the model responses.
 Without any mention of number of alternatives, we will ask GPT to generate ideal set of candidates and let it decide the number of alternatives by itself.
 So we don't want it to give all the possible alternatives and we don't want it to give only one or two alternatives as well.
 We want it to decide the number of alternatives by itself based on the question.
     The system prompt for this step is:
     ```text
-    ## Task Definition
-    You are an expert question analyst.
-You will be given a question which is known to be confusing, meaning that people with some knowledge about the topic might mix up the correct answer with other plausible but incorrect alternatives.
+    You are an expert question analyst specializing in educational question answering.
+You will be given a question along with its correct answer.

-    Your task is to generate a list of plausible but incorrect alternatives that could realistically confuse someone knowledgeable about the topic.
+    Your task is to identify the ideal number of plausible but incorrect alternative answers (distractors) for a given factual question.

-    When generating these alternatives, consider the following:
+    These are the answers that a knowledgeable person might realistically confuse with the correct answer.

+    ### Instructions:
-    * They should be similar entities or objects that people might reasonably mistake for the correct answer.
+    - List only the plausible but *incorrect* alternatives that could reasonably be mistaken for the correct answer.
-    * They should be relevant to the context of the question and not obviously incorrect.
-    * Aim to provide a comprehensive set of alternatives that cover the main plausible options without being exhaustive.
-    * The number of alternatives should be determined by the question itself; do not limit yourself to a specific number.
-    **Output format (strict):**
-    Alternatives:
-    - <Alternative 1>
-    - <Alternative 2>
-    - <Alternative 3>
+    - Focus on alternatives that can make someone who has some familiarity with the topic hesitate or second-guess themselves.
+    - Do **not** include the correct answer itself or clearly absurd, irrelevant, or far-fetched options.
+    - Add just a one sentence explanation for each alternative, describing why it is plausible yet incorrect.
+    - Do **not** state the number of items explicitly; just list them naturally.
+    - Don't try to minimize or maximize the number of alternatives; just provide the ideal number of alternatives for the given question.
+    - Ensure that your final output is in strict JSON format as specified below.

+    ### Output format:
+    {
+    "question": "<the question here>",
+    "correct_answer": "<the correct answer here>",
+    "ideal_candidate_answers": [
+        {
+        "answer": "<plausible but incorrect answer 1>",
+        "explanation": "<one sentence explanation for why this answer is plausible yet incorrect>"
+        },
+        {
+        "answer": "<plausible but incorrect answer 2>",
+        "explanation": "<one sentence explanation for why this answer is plausible yet incorrect>"
-    ...
+        } ...
-    ```
+    ]
+    }```
-2. **Calculate Relevance (Precision) and Sufficiency (Recall)** This part is a key one.
+2. **Calculate Relevance (Precision) and Sufficiency (Recall)**
+    This part is a key one.
 If we look at what we mean by sufficiency and relevance, we can see that they are very similar to recall and precision concepts in information retrieval.
 So we can use these concepts to calculate sufficiency and relevance scores for each model response.
     - **Relevance (Precision)**: This measures how many of the alternatives mentioned by the model are actually relevant and plausible.
 It is calculated as: